Fthzx20/tdl-music-downloader/README.md

    pip install -r requirements.txt
    ```

+---

-## 🎮 Usage
+## 🎮 How to Use

-1. **Run the application:**
+1. **Boot it up:**
    ```bash
    python main.py
    ```
-2. **Login:**
+2. **Secure Login:**
    - Click the **Login** button in the sidebar.
-   - The app will display a 6-letter verification code and automatically open your web browser.
-   - Enter the code on the official authorization page to securely link your account.
+   - A secure 6-letter code will pop up, and your browser will open.
+Just paste the code into the official authorization page to link your account securely.

-3. **Search & Download:**
+3. **Search & Destroy:**
-   - Use the search bar to find tracks, albums, custom playlists, or artists.
+   - Search for your favorite Track, Album, Artist, or Custom Playlist.
-   - Click **Download** to add items to your queue.
+   - Click **Download** and watch the magic happen.
+4. **Take Control:**
-   - Switch to the **Queue Monitor** tab to watch download progress, pause individual songs, or bump songs to the top of the line.
+   - Jump over to the **Queue Monitor** tab.
+From here you can pause individual songs, cancel them, or bump them to the top of the queue!

-4. **Enjoy:**
+5. **Sit Back & Listen:**
-   - Your downloaded, fully-tagged `.flac` or `.m4a` files (along with their `.lrc` lyrics files) will be beautifully organized in your configured download directory!
+   - Your `.flac` files (and their `.lrc` lyric files) will be beautifully organized and fully embedded with ID3 tags and high-res album art in your download folder.

+---

 ## ⚙️ Configuration

-You can configure the app's behavior by clicking the **Settings** tab (gear icon) in the sidebar:
+Make it yours.
+Click the **Settings** gear in the sidebar to tweak:
-- **Download Directory:** Choose where your music is saved.
+* 📁 **Download Directory:** Tell the app exactly where to stash your FLACs.
-- **Quality:** Select between LOW (96kbps), HIGH (320kbps), LOSSLESS (16-bit FLAC), or MAX (24-bit Hi-Res FLAC).
+* 🎚️ **Quality Tiers:** Choose your weapon: `Low (96kbps)`, `High (320kbps)`, `Lossless (16-bit FLAC)`, or `Max (24-bit Hi-Res FLAC)`.

+---

 ## ⚠️ Disclaimer

 This tool is strictly for **personal use and educational purposes only**.
 Downloading copyrighted material without permission may violate Terms of Service and local copyright laws.
 The developers of this application do not encourage or condone music piracy.
 Please support the artists by subscribing to official streaming platforms or purchasing their music.

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and proudly available under the [MIT License](LICENSE).
 *(Note: This project relies on third-party libraries which may have their own licenses.
 Please review them accordingly.)*